All falls apart

 He passed his pistol to Sarah, butt first.
 She took it and just stood there, cogitating.

 ‘I’ve told her everything, the lot,’ said Jenny.
-‘Everything we talked about, everything you promised.
-She’s not out of danger yet but not too far away.’
+‘Everything we ever talked about, everything you promised, all about Laura, Mandy, the lot.
+She’s not out of danger yet but she’s not too far away.’

 ‘Enough to give her your own gun?’

-She looked down at the guns and they could see the cogs turning in the mind.
+She looked down at the guns and they could see the cogs turning in her mind.
+They knew the trauma training, plus Jan were weighing heavily.
 She could force them to take her back to Amsterdam, to that which she knew, she could kill Leyton here and now … or even in his sleep.
-She knew though about the top-ups as they called them in ‘training’, the pain, the nausea.

-‘Can you keep all that away?
+‘Can you keep them away?
+Can you keep them from me?
 Will I go to prison?’

 ‘Jenny told me about the people at your station who can harm you.
-I know of some of them.’
+I know of some of them, I communicated with them.’

-‘If I leave the force, I need protection and some of Miles’s patrons are the way.
+‘If I leave the force, I need protection and some of Miles’s patrons are the way to get that.
 I’ll be seen forever as a crooked cop.’

 ‘You’d do that for me?
 For us?’

-‘Not just for you two.
-For Jane, for making a living, for employing both of you if you wanted.’
+‘Not just for you two, not only.
+For Jane too, to be able to make a new living, to employ both of you if you wanted.’

-Sarah thought a few more moments, them proferred the guns, they were taken and holstered.
-Leyton stepped up to her and tentatively placed a kiss on her cheek, then a quick one on her lips.
+Sarah thought a few more moments, then handed over the guns, they were taken by Jenny and holstered.
+Leyton stepped up to Sarah and tentatively placed a kiss on her cheek, then a quick one on her lips.